What is your request? Quickly find the information you are looking for. ↓

 The thing is, I personally do not have so much money.
 Will this ruin my chances?

-Yes and no. You have to have either equity, or a bank loan or customers lined up eager to hire you.
-If you lack own money and need a loan from a bank, any normal house bank will want securities from you and a normal bank loan is expensive.
-An alternative will be existing assignments that you can take latest when you are granted the permit.
-N.B.
-You will have to prove all this!
+Yes and no. You have to have either equity, a bank loan, or customers lined up eager to hire you.
+If you lack own money and need a loan from a bank, any bank will do—be it German or a foreign one.

 §§